Forgery, Abolition of Punishment of Death Act 1832: Context

+The act was passed during a period when Parliament was abolishing the death penalty for hundreds of capital crimes.
+Under English law, there were over 200 offences, many of them minor, for which the mandatory punishment was death; this was known as the Bloody Code.
+The Judgement of Death Act 1823 made the death penalty discretionary for all crimes except treason and murder.
+Other acts abolished the death penalty for other categories of crimes, such as the Coinage Offences Act 1832 and the Offences Against the Person Act 1861.

 Repeal

 Section 1 of the Forgery Act 1837 (7 Will.
 4 & 1 Vict. c.
 84) abolished the exception, providing that any person convicted of any of those offences was liable to be transported for life, or for a term not less than seven years, or to be imprisoned for a term not exceeding four years and not less than two years.

 The whole act was repealed by section 1 of, and the schedule to, the Criminal Statutes Repeal Act 1861 (24 & 25 Vict. c.
-95).
+95), which came into force on 1 November 1861.